usnistgov/trojai-example/README.md

     - container names that do not start with 'test' will be evaluated on the [Evaluation Server](#evaluation-server-vs-smoke-test-server)
     - You can only be sharing 1 file for each server, no matter what the file name.
 So your Drive account can have up to 2 files shared with the TrojAI Drive account, one starting with 'test' and one which does not.
 The file count restriction allows the servers to be as agnostic as possible to file naming.
 3. Right click on the container file within Google Drive and select "Share", enter "trojai@nist.gov" and click "Done"
+    - For details on how to share a file see [https://support.google.com/drive/answer/2494822](https://support.google.com/drive/answer/2494822)
+    - For details on how to stop sharing a file see [https://support.google.com/drive/answer/2494893](https://support.google.com/drive/answer/2494893)
 4. Your container is now visible to the NIST trojai user.
 5. Every few minutes (less than 15 minutes) the test and evaluation server will poll the NIST trojai@nist.gov Google Drive account for new submissions.
 6. When your submission is detected, your container will be added to the evaluation queue.
 Your container will run either a) as soon as resources are available, or b) as soon as resources are available after your timeout window has passes.
 The timeout window is used to limit submission to one per week per team.
 If you upload another container (which is required to have the same filename) while the previous job is still in the queue (but has not yet been downloaded), your most recent container will be evaluated instead of the container that existed when the submission was entered into the queue.